MicroEJ/docs/KernelDeveloperGuide/kernelConsiderations.rst

 Application management is a core function of the kernel that ensures proper resource allocation and system stability.

-- **Resource Allocation**: The kernel defines statically a set of :ref:`runtime policies using properties <option_kernel>`.
+- **Resources Allocation**: The kernel defines statically a set of :ref:`runtime policies using properties <option_kernel>`.
   Among them,  :ref:`how many threads an application can use at the maximum <option_feature_max_number_of_threads>` or :ref:`how many applications can run at the same time <option_maximum_number_of_dynamic_features>`.
-- **Resource Monitoring**: The kernel must detect when an application consumes too much resources (memory, CPU, etc.) to prevent system degradation.
+- **Resources Monitoring**: The kernel must detect when an application consumes too much resources (memory, CPU, etc.) to prevent system degradation.
 This monitoring capability is essential for maintaining system responsiveness and preventing applications from monopolizing system resources.
 See :ref:`resourceManager` for more information.

 - **Life Cycle Management**: The kernel manages the complete application lifecycle including installation, execution, and uninstallation processes: